 Improving the business environment as well as promoting trade and investment remain at the heart of Benin's development program.
-The SCRP 2011-2015 strategic and orientation document underlines this well in the four priority areas of intervention in line with the Government Action Program, including the diversification of the economy through the promotion of new promising sectors for export. and the promotion of regional integration and insertion into global networks.
+The Strategy of Growth for the Reduction of Poverty (SCRP) 2011-2015 strategic and orientation document underlines this well in the four priority areas of intervention in line with the Government Action Program, including the diversification of the economy through the promotion of new promising sectors for export. and the promotion of regional integration and insertion into global networks.
 The formulation and implementation of Benin's trade policy involves several institutions involved in supporting the private sector and promoting trade and investment.
 The adaptation of strategies and the improvement of commercial policies in Benin have led to the implementation of restructuring reforms in recent years.
 The most recent example is the creation in 2014 of the Agency for the Promotion of Investments and Exports (APIEx) to curb the activities of three agencies: - Center for the Promotion of Investments (CPI) - Beninese Agency for Promotion of Commercial Trade (ABePEC4) - Single Window for Business Formalisation (GUFE).